Renate Verbaan: Career

-In 2007, she participated in the television show Wie is de Mol? where she reached the final.

-As of 2010 she is a UNICEF Goodwill Ambassador.
+In 2007, she participated in the television show Wie is de Mol?, where she reached the final.
+She also became ambassador for Feyenoord, the main football club of her hometown Rotterdam.
+As of 2010 she is also a UNICEF Goodwill Ambassador.

 In 2011, she presented Secret Story, the Dutch adaptation of the French reality show with the same name.
 In that same year, she also participated in an episode of the game show De Jongens tegen de Meisjes.

 She was the procession reporter in the 2013 edition of The Passion.

 From 2013 till 2019 she presented Shownieuws.

 In 2022, Verbaan and Winston Gerschtanowitz appeared as two robots in an episode of The Masked Singer.

 Personal life

 She married Winston Gerschtanowitz in 2011.
 They have two sons born in 2008 and 2010.